nemgrea/Laser_MK1/README.md

 the .zip file contains the current .stp of the full assembly.

-PROJECT IS NOT FULLY COMPLETE NOT ALL PURCHASED PARTS ARE IN THE ASSEMBLY, BOM IS NOT COMPLETE
+PROJECT IS NOT FULLY COMPLETE NOT ALL PURCHASED PARTS ARE IN THE ASSEMBLY, BOM IS NOT COMPLETE rough estimate on project cost is $1k-$1500

+if you want to build one of these pleae dont hesitate to contact me if you need assistance im more than happy to answer questions and provide help.

+reddit: u/nemgrea
+Discord: Nemgrea V2.199#4325